 If repairs are not completed timely, units may remain offline for long periods of time, straining the system and impeding accurate forecasting; and

+The objective is to maintain a 95% occupancy rate at shelters, but not to force them to 100% occupancy.
+The shelters need to have some open capacity in order to operate, and they are staffed accordingly.

 Private shelters are paid based on counts of units of temporary shelter that are occupied annually—and shelters that maintain less than a 95% average utilization on an annual basis are reimbursed at (disproportionally) lower rates.

 The goal of capacity management is to optimize cost versus benefits across all available shelter resources, including surge resources.
 Capacity management is an optimization problem that requires multiple inputs, including accurate and up to date information on shelter unit/bed availability, type, costs, and the availability of surge capacity, as well as accurate past, present, and projected future demographic information, weather forecasts, historical patterns and trends in shelter usage, and others.
-Historically, this type of forecasting has been done outside of CARES, because although the CARES system tracks active units and beds and their use, it is not intended to be a capacity forecasting system.
+Historically, this type of forecasting has been done via a series of spreadsheets, since DHS has historically not had a system intended for this purpose.
+Although the CARES system tracks active units and beds and their use, it is not intended to be a capacity forecasting system.

 Projecting the number of people requiring shelter each day and matching it to projected capacity (i.e., units that are available, properly equipped and furnished) is a complex logistical task.
 Shelter units go offline whenever they are not ready to be occupied for a new client.
 This may be for the simple reason that a unit needs to be cleaned between two clients, basic maintenance, repair, or long-term renovation.
 There are a number of factors that have to be taken into consideration when projecting unit demand:

-Every homeless client or family in need must be housed every night without exception.
+By law, every homeless client or family in need must be housed every night without exception.

 The number of homeless to be housed on a given day fluctuates unpredictably due to a number of factors, including migration (in and out of NYC), recidivism (from permanent or transitional housing), and newly homeless.

-Adult shelters carry an active caseload that far exceeds the number of beds in a shelter, since the number of adults who show up on each night typically is only a fraction of the total; however, this number can vary significantly from night to night.
+Adult shelters carry an active caseload that far exceeds the number of beds in a shelter.
+The number of adults who show up on each night typically is only a fraction of the total; however, this number can vary significantly from night to night.

+Homeless with special needs, such as those requiring medication, psychiatric care, or with criminal records require special accommodation.

+On the other side of the coin, many factors can influence supply:

 Extra capacity must be reserved for cases where severe cold or hot weather may result in unexpected, urgent needs for extra beds due to “code blue” or “code red” situations, respectively.